 Configure Biome for JavaScript & TypeScript in VS Code

-- One configuration file
+- One config file (

 Install Biome